Start From

 Zulu Croc

 We offer comfortable accommodation in spacious air-conditioned rooms.
-We have 12 air-conditioned rooms, all nestled in an unspoiled natural Sand Forest.
-High ceilings and air-conditioning ensure comfortable space for all our guests.
-All rooms have en-suite bathrooms - and are fitted with a fridge and tea and coffee-making facilities to enjoy as you look out into the tranquil Sand Forest from your private veranda.
-The family rooms have an inter-leading door making these units perfect.
+We have 12 air-conditioned rooms, all nestled in an unspoiled natural sand forest.
+High ceilings and air-conditioning ensure a comfortable space for all our guests.

-For families, kids can easily sleep close by while you still enjoy your privacy.
+The family rooms have an interleading door, making these units perfect for families.
+Kids can easily sleep close by while you still enjoy your privacy.

 Location

-Umkhumbi Lodge is superbly located close to Hluhluwe in KwaZulu-Natal, South Africa, with easy access to the wildlife areas of Hluhluwe-Imfolozi and Mkhuze National Parks, the endless sandy beaches of Sodwana & Kosi Bay, and one of South Africa's World heritage sites, Isimangaliso Wetland Park.
-There is the opportunity to spot all of the Big Five, abundant birdlife and on the beaches, both Loggerhead and Leatherback Turtles.
-The nearest airports are Durban King
+Umkhumbi Lodge is superbly located close to Hluhluwe in KwaZulu-Natal, South Africa, with easy access to the wildlife areas of Hluhluwe-Imfolozi and Mkhuze National Parks, the endless sandy beaches of Sodwana and Kosi Bay, and one of South Africa’s World Heritage Sites, iSimangaliso Wetland Park.

-Shaka International and Richards Bay in KwaZulu-Natal on the east coast of South Africa.
+The nearest airports are Durban King Shaka International and Richards Bay in KwaZulu-Natal on the east coast of South Africa.

 Onsite Facilities